rolemadelen/minimalist-blog/src/blog/en/aa.md

 ## Static vs. Dynamic Stack

-In the case of a static stack, the size of the container is fixed.
-So if the stack becomes full, it can no longer add any more data.
-However, it has the advantage of being simple to implement and requiring less memory usage since it does not require separate memory allocation.
+A static stack has a fixed size, meaning that once it becomes full, it cannot accommodate additional data.
+However, it offers the advantage of simplicity in implementation and consumes less memory since it does not require separate memory allocation.

-On the other hand, a dynamic stack is not fixed in size.
-So even if the number of data suddenly increases, it can be placed in the stack as long as the memory allows it.
-However, a dynamic stack is relatively complex to implement and also requires memory allocation, so the memory usage increases.
+In contrast, a dynamic stack is not limited in size.
+It can handle an increasing number of data as long as memory permits.
+However, implementing a dynamic stack is relatively complex and entails memory allocation, resulting in increased memory usage.

-## Stack Applications
+## Applications of Stacks

-Stacks can be used in various applications, including:
+Stacks find utility in a wide range of applications, including:

 - Recursive algorithms
 - Storing web browser history
 - Implementing undo functionality
-- Checking the validity of parentheses in mathematical expressions
+- Verifying the validity of parentheses in mathematical expressions
 - Evaluating postfix expressions

 ## Source